aio-libs/aiohttp/docs/web.rst

 If all checks pass, the custom handler *must* write a *HTTP/1.1 100 Continue* status code before returning.

-The following example shows how to setup a custom handler for the *Except*
+The following example shows how to setup a custom handler for the *Expect*
 header:

 .. code-block:: python